 If you have not initiated your preparations yet, you should better get started today – the sooner, the better.
 Chris Combemale, CEO of the DMA Group, says:

 “Despite high levels of awareness, with a year to prepare for the new laws, the number of businesses that believe they will be ready in time has dropped to just over half."

-So, if you need any help preparing for the GDPR, Tech Essence is here to help you obtain first-party data, as well as give you access to a business network of more than 600 vetted data UK suppliers.
+So, if you need any help preparing for the GDPR, Marketing Town is here to help you obtain first-party data, as well as give you access to a business network of more than 600 vetted data UK suppliers.